Mitrichius/WishlistJS/README.md

 - `date`
 - `archived` (0 - not archived, 1 - archived)
 - `priority` - for additional sorting, ASC-order
+- `multi` - show that item can be gifted several times

 ### Deploy